 Covers broad range of health-care-related issues and analytical tools with the aim of helping students to successfully compete for career opportunities in health care education, research, and policy and to initiate possible dissertation essays.
 Topics vary each year in response to specific student interests and current events may include cost-benefit and cost-effectiveness analysis, comparative health systems (international institutions) and pharmaeconomics.
 Prereq: ECON 926 and ECON 976 (ECON 927 recommended).

 Contemporary issues in international economic theory and policy.
 Analysis of trade theory, dynamics of world trade and exchange, and international commercial policy.

 Equivalent(s): ECON 845

 ECON 946 - International Finance

-Topics include the marcoeconomics of open economics, balance of payments, international financial markets, exchange rate flutuations and puzzles, currency crises, and exchange rate policy.
+Topics include the macroeconomics of open economics, balance of payments, international financial markets, exchange rate fluctuations and puzzles, currency crises, and exchange rate policy.

 ECON 957 - History of Economic Thought

 Traces the development of economic thought, with careful examination and critical appraisal of the contributions made by important figures and schools of thought.

 ECON 958 - Topics in Economic Thought and Methodology